owi1972/angular2-start/README.md

 npm run watch
 ```

-This command will watch all source files and run tests every time a typescript file is updated and compile less
+This command will watch all source files and run tests every time a file is updated.
-when a less file is updated.

 ### Running the build script